How to define degenerative disc disease

 Taking steps toward a treatment for degenerative disc disease

-Often the clinically appropriate first choice over traditional open back surgery, our minimally invasive stabilization surgery can treat a degenerative disc by removing the disc and replacing it with an artificial disc and bone grafts.
-This allows our patients to maintain a more natural range of motion after surgery compared to the metal cage used during traditional spinal fusion.
+As a clinically appropriate alternative to open neck or back surgery,^ our minimally invasive stabilization surgery can treat degenerative disc disease by removing the disc and replacing it with an artificial disc or bone graft.
+This allows our patients to maintain a more natural range of motion after surgery compared to the intervertebral fusion cage used during traditional spinal fusion.